saisrikanthrayavarapu/style-transfer-using-GAN/README.md

 # style-transfer-using-GAN
 To build a Generative adversarial model(modified U-Net) which can generate artificial MRI images of different contrast levels from existing MRI scans.

+## Data understanding:
+The data used here (`MRI+T1_T2+Dataset.RAR`) containing both T1 and T2 MRI images in RGB format of base size (217 x 181).
+Given images should be preprocessed for further analysis.

+The T1 and T2 MRI Images included in the dataset are not related in any way since we have an unpaired dataset here.
+Hence we would be using cycleGAN in this problem

 ### weighted T1 dataset
 http://biomedic.doc.ic.ac.uk/brain-development/downloads/IXI/IXI-T1.tar
 ### weighted T2 dataset